-You need to understand your status when buying and selling travel services; this can affect your ABTA membership, financial protection and liabilities to consumers.
+You need to understand your status when buying and selling travel services; this affects your ABTA membership, financial protection arrangements and liabilities to your customers.

 As a travel agent you:

-Principals are contractually bound to consumers to provide travel services.
-Examples of principals are traditional tour operators, suppliers and airlines.
-Principals may sell direct to the consumer or through travel agents.
+Principal business is where you act as a principal.
+Principals are contractually bound to customers to provide travel services.
+Examples of principals are traditional tour operators, suppliers of travel services such as accommodation and airlines.
+Principals may sell direct to customers or through travel agents.